Peroxide Forming Chemicals

 Peroxide formation in laboratory solutions and reagents by auto-oxidation has caused many laboratory accidents, including unexpected explosions of residues remaining after solvent distillation.
 Many liquid, a few solid and a few gaseous organic and a few inorganic solid compounds form peroxides over time.
 Peroxides form by the reaction of the chemical with oxygen allowed in the headspace of chemical containers once the container is opened for the first time.
 Most organic peroxides are sensitive, to varying degrees, to shock, heat or friction.

 The rate of peroxide formation will depend upon the compound.
 Some peroxides quickly build up to an explosive level and some are only explosive on concentration, such as when a solvent is distilled.
-Peroxidizable compounds contain a reactive hydrogen atom that is ‘activated' by adjacent structural components.
-The dangers of peroxide formation can be divided into three groups (Attachment, Tables A-C).
-In addition, there are a number of chemical compounds that may form peroxides, but do not clearly fit into categories A-C. (These are listed in the Attachment in Table D.)
+Peroxidizable compounds contain a reactive hydrogen atom that is "activated" by adjacent structural components.
+The dangers of peroxide formation can be divided into three groups (see Tables A-C in the box to the right).
+In addition, there are a number of chemical compounds that may form peroxides, but do not clearly fit into categories A-C (see Table D.)

 Control and Safe Use of Peroxide Formers

 Peroxide formation may be controlled by the following methods:

 - Containers arriving at the Baylor Sciences Building will be marked (by stockroom personnel) with the date received.
 Lab users should also mark the date when the container is opened.
 Many chemical companies now routinely print an expiration date on containers of the worst peroxide formers.